ordina-jworks/ordina-jworks.github.io/_posts/2017-09-05-Browser Security Features.md

 ### Should I use it?
 Most likely.
 If you're depending on third party scripts, you should make sure that they aren't changed without your knowledge.
-This does mean that you shouldn't just include the latest version of a script (e.g. example.com/library/latest/) as that will change whenever a new version is released.
+This does mean that you shouldn't just include the latest version of a script (e.g. `example.com/library/latest/`) as that will change whenever a new version is released.

 ## Cookie protection
 Most websites nowadays use a variety of cookies for different purposes.
 These too can be a source of problems: session cookies grant the user access to certain content or allow them to perform certain actions.
 If this cookie can be intercepted or altered, the consequences can be enormous.
-Because of this it's a good idea to protect your cookies as much as possible.
+Because of this, it's a good idea to protect your cookies as much as possible.
 Since you're already running your site on HTTPS, it's a good idea to make sure the cookies aren't sent on insecure requests.
 You can easily do this by adding the `secure` flag to the cookies you send.

-To make the cookies even more secure, you'll also need to prevent them from being read/modified by scripts running on the page.
+To make the cookies even more secure, you'll also need to prevent them from being read/modified by scripts running in the page.
 In most cases there's no reason for a script to have access to these cookies, so you can simply mark them as `HttpOnly`.

 ### Should I use this?
 Yes.
-Your session cookies should not be available to scripts, to the `HttpOnly` flag should be set on those.
+Your session cookies should not be available to scripts, so the `HttpOnly` flag should be set on those.
 If you're using TLS (and you should) you should definitely set the `secure` flag as well.

 ## Conclusion